patfiaux/RELICS/README.md

 > replX_bf: RELICS score (Bayes Factor) for replicate `X`.
 Scores are reported for each replicate.

-\*_RELICS_parSummary.csv: Contains RELICS parameter estimates for all replicates, for each pool, for regulatory and background model.
+* `{dataName}_RELICS_parSummary.csv`: This file contains RELICS parameter estimates for all replicates, for each pool, for regulatory and background model.

-\*_RELICS_replX_parEst.csv: Contains RELICS parameter estimates from the positve and negative controls for replicate `X`.
-For each replicate, the first pool is used as intercept, all subsequent ones defined as deviance from intercept.
+* `{dataName}_RELICS_replX_parEst.csv`: This file contains RELICS parameter estimates from the positve and negative controls for replicate `X`.
+For each replicate, the first pool is used as intercept, and all subsequent ones defined as deviance from intercept.

 # Advanced flags for experienced RELICS users

 RELICS combines information of guides which overlap with their guide effect.
 This can lead to scenarios where guides with different labels overlap.
 By default the label with fewer occurances in the data set is chosen.
-However, it is also possible for the user to specify the tie breaking by explicitly setting the labelHierarchy flag.
+However, it is also possible for the user to specify the tie breaking by explicitly setting the `labelHierarchy` flag.

-Rightmost label has highest priority.
-As an example; if a region has overlapping guides labeled as both exon overlapping ('exon') as well as targeting guides with unknown effect ('chr') then the region will be assigned the higher label from the hierarchy, namely 'exon'.
+The rightmost label has highest priority.
+For example: if a region has overlapping guides labeled as both exon overlapping (`exon`) as well as targeting guides with unknown effect (`chr`), then the region will be assigned the label with higher priority in the hierarchy - in this case being `exon`.

-This example data set was part of the simulations used to assess method performance and in addition to the usual 'exon' and 'neg' labels it also contains a 'pos' label for guides overlapping simulated enhancer regions.
-Below we will train on exon overlapping guides and negative controls to then identify the simulated positive regions ('pos').
+This example dataset was part of the simulations used to assess method performance.
+In addition to the usual `exon` and `neg` labels, it also contains a `pos` label for guides overlapping simulated enhancer regions.
+Below, we will train on exon overlapping guides and negative controls to identify the simulated positive regions (`pos`).

 ```r
 analysis.specs$labelHierarchy <- c('chr', 'neg', 'exon', 'pos')